CesiumGS/3d-tiles/Styling/README.md

 `degrees(value : Number) : Number`

-Returns the value of the number in radians converted into degrees.
+Converts the number from radians to degrees.

 ```json
 {